FM Technical Profile: WBPT

 AM.
 Radio Cincinnati bought the AM and FM in 1957; they were soon

-acquired by Taft Broadcasting.
-When Taft sold the stations to
+When Taft sold the stations to Mooney Broadcasting in 1972, they

-The AM moved to an AC Pop hits format as "96 ERC"while the FM
+both took on the WERC calls.
+The AM moved to an AC Pop hits

-dropped the oldies for a rock-leaning CHR to take on WSGN
+rock-leaning CHR to take on WSGN directly.
+The station may

-directly.
-The station may have been more pop oriented in the
+have been more pop oriented in the day and then more AOR at night,

-slogan.
-As Birmingham's first Top 40 on FM, it eroded away the
+first Top 40 on FM, it eroded away the listenership of its AM sister

-WSGN.
-Around the time of this format, the PD for both the AM
+the time of this format, the PD for both the AM and FM was David

 - In 1977 the calls

-changed to WKXX, "Kicks 106", with a high energy CHR/AOR,
+changed to WKXX, "Kicks 106", with a high energy "Rock 40"

-personality driven mix.
+personality-driven mix.
 Kicks 106 gave Birmingham its first

-personality driven morning show, "Greg (Bass) and Courtney (Haden)",
+personality-driven morning show, "Greg (Bass) and Courtney (Haden)",

-competing against I-95.
-After suffering in the ratings, they moved
+I-95.
+After suffering in the ratings, they moved to modern rock in

-to modern rock in 1989 as "X 106".
-It didn't go over well, and it
+1989 as "X 106".
+It didn't go over well, and it was back to "Kicks"

-was back to "Kicks" until around 1991, when it had its final stab at
+until around 1991, when it had its final stab at hit music as "The

-hit music as "The Power Cow".
-Next in line came country music
+Power Cow".
+Next in line came country music in 1991, as WBMH

-in 1991, as WBMH "Real Country 106.9".
-Very shortly after that, it
+"Real Country 106.9".
+Very shortly after that, it was still country

-been sucessful with that format since then.
+sucessful with that format since then.
 On October 17th

 2001 the oldies format and WODL calls moved to 97.3 on Birmingham's